Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Experiments

 \subsection{Model and Training Setup}

-Our model is a standard encoder-only transformer architecture \citep{Vaswani2017AttentionIA} similar to standard masked language models \citep{Devlin2019BERTPO}.
-However, our model incorporates the time conditioning method from \citep{Peebles2022ScalableDM} and uses rotary instead of positional encodings \cite{Su2021RoFormerET}.
-Instead of outputting $s_\theta$ directly, we instead output $\log s_\theta$ to maintain positivity without clipping the output or gradients.
+Our core model is based on the diffusion transformer architecture \citep{Peebles2022ScalableDM}, which incorporates time conditioning into a standard encoder-only transformer architecture \citep{Vaswani2017AttentionIA, Devlin2019BERTPO}, although we make some minor modifications such as employing rotary positional encoding \citep{Su2021RoFormerET}.

-We report results for both the uniform and absorbing token matrices $Q^{\rm uniform}$ and $Q^{\rm absorb}$.
-For the absorbing transition for reported perplexities, we use a log-linear noise schedule that will mask out $\tau \sim U([0, d])$ tokens.
-For all other experiments/generations, we used a geometric noise schedule that interpolates between $10^{-5}$ and $20$.
-Outside of this, we did not systemically explore noise schedules or alternative loss weighting, although these will most likely improve sample perplexity and generation (as is commonly seen for continuous diffusion).
+We construct SEDD Absorb and SEDD Uniform, which correspond to the matrices $Q^{\rm uniform}$ and $Q^{\rm absorb}$ respectively.
+We tested a geometric noise schedule (that interpolates between $10^{-5}$ and $20$), as well as a log-linear noise schedule (the number of changed tokens for total noise $\overline{\sigma}(t)$ is approximately $td$ for both transitions), which helps SEDD Absorb for perplexities.
+Outside of this, we did not systemically explore noise schedules or alternative loss weightings, although these could likely improve generation quality.

-We train on OpenWebText \citep{Gokaslan2019OpenWeb}, an open source recreation of the WebText dataset used for training GPT-2.
-We matched the architecture sizes of GPT-2, although our models have slightly more non-embedding parameters ($\approx 5 - 10\%$) due to the additional time conditioning network.
-Further experimental and architecture details are given in Appendix \ref{app:additional_experiments}.